-Hairdressers, beauty therapists and barbers can play a key role in helping to spot the early signs of skin cancer.
+Hairdressers, beauty therapists and barbers can play a key role in helping to spot the early signs of skin cancer - and perhaps even lung cancer.
 But how do you know what to look for and what other advice can you offer?

 This blog post covers: